 Just South Of Crystal River

-Just south of Crystal River is the city of Homosassa Springs.
+When you visit Crystal River, just south of the city is Homosassa Springs and we recommend paying them a visit as well.
 With its own variety of natural and historic landmarks, it is definitely worth the 20 minute drive.
-They also have great restaurants like The Green House Bistro & Market and Riverside Crab House.
 While you’re in the area, make sure to stop by these locations…

 Ellie Schiller Homosassa Springs Wildlife State Park